celtera/avendish/book/src/gpu/draw.md

 # GPU-based draw nodes

-The techniques shown so far can be extended to the general ontology of "modern GPU pipeline".
+The techniques shown so far for writing cross-system audio and media processors can be extended to the general ontology of "modern GPU pipeline", in order to define API-independent GPU-based objects.

 Here are some useful readings to get an idea of the problem space: